Sustainable fishing can be a broadly used term, but in this guide we give a general description of what sustainable fishing might be.

 – Reduce destructive fishing (of habitats and the ocean floor)

-– Help responsibly manage fish farms
+– Responsibly manage fish farms and aquaculture

 Reduce Overfishing, & Maintaining Healthy Fishery Populations